esheldon/xshear/README.md

 z:         redshift
 maskflags: flags for quadrant checking
 ```

-The maskflags are only used if you set a mask style that is not 1 (no mask flags)
+The maskflags are only used if you set a mask style that is not "none" (no mask
+flags)

 Format of Source Catalogs
 -----------------------
 The format is white-space delimited ascii.
 The columns contained
 depend on the configuration.

-When using point photozs (sigmacrit_style=1) the format is the following
+When using point photozs (sigmacrit_style="point") the format is the following

 ```
-For shear_style=1 (using simple reduced shear style)
+For shear_style="reduced" (using simple reduced shear style)
         ra dec g1 g2 weight z

-For shear_style=2 (lensfit style)
+For shear_style="lensfit" (lensfit style)
         ra dec g1 g2 g1sens g2sens weight z
 ```

-The format for sigmacrit_style=2 includes the mean 1/sigma_crit in
+The format for sigmacrit_style="interp" includes the mean 1/sigma_crit in bins
-bins of lens redshift.
+of lens redshift.

 ```
-For shear_style=1 (using simple reduced shear style)
+For shear_style="reduced" (using simple reduced shear style)
         ra dec g1 g2 weight sc_1 sc_2 sc_3 sc_4 ...

-For shear_style=2 (lensfit style)
+For shear_style="lensfit" (lensfit style)
         ra dec g1 g2 g1sens g2sens weight sc_1 sc_2 sc_3 sc_4 ...
 ```